 The Career Service offers support if you have questions about your career, your personal profile, the job market and job applications.
 Are you looking for career advice?
-Why don’t you get in touch with one of our career advisors.
+Why don’t you get in touch with one of our career advisers.

 It’s a good idea to start thinking about your future (academic) career as early as your first year of studies.
 You should familiarise yourself with the job market, draw up a personal profile and start working on your CV.
 Leiden University would be happy to help you.

 Do you have a question?
 Or do you have no idea what to do after graduation?
-Make an appointment with a career advisor at your career service.
+Make an appointment with a career adviser at your career service.
 See the faculty tab for more information.

 A career advice meeting can cover aspects such as: